Particl-Community/academy/guides/guide_mp_setup_installation.rst

  		**Windows installation**

+ 		.. rst-class:: bignums

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
 Open the downloaded :guilabel:`particl-desktop-X.X.X-win.exe` installer file.
 	 		#.
 Follow the installation instructions
 	 		#.
 A launcher is put on to your desktop and into the application launcher menu.
 Use this to start :guilabel:`Particl Desktop`.
 	 		#.
 Assign rules to your computer`s **firewall** to allow communications.
 On a standard Windows installation :guilabel:`Microsoft Defender` pops up.
 You must grant access.

 	 .. group-tab:: Mac

 	 	**MacOS installation**

+	 	.. rst-class:: bignums

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
 Open the downloaded :guilabel:`particl-desktop-X.X.X-mac.dmg` installer image with :kbd:`CTRL` + :kbd:`MOUSE-RIGHT ◳` and click :guilabel:`Open` from the shortcut menu. *Do not just double click the icon.*
 	 		#.
 Drag the :guilabel:`Particl Desktop.app` file into the :guilabel:`Applications` folder.
 	 		#.
 Open the :guilabel:`Applications` folder and locate the :guilabel:`Particl Desktop.app` file.
 	 		#.
 Press :kbd:`CTRL` + :kbd:`MOUSE-RIGHT ◳` on the :guilabel:`Particl Desktop.app` file and click :guilabel:`Open`.
 	 		#.
 On the first launch the firewall of your computer must get a rule to allow *Particl Desktop* to communicate with the blockchain.

 	 	From now on you will be able to start :guilabel:`Particl Desktop` from the **Launchpad** or **Spotlight** (e.g. :kbd:`COMMAND` + :kbd:`SPACE` and type "Particl" > hit :kbd:`ENTER ↵`) search.